As we examined in the last section, a diode is basically just a P-N junction with leads attached to either side. The anode (

 The Wikipedia diode entry lists almost 20 different types of diodes, but in practice, most circuit design only uses a handful of them.
 As we explore more circuits, we’ll also introduce additional, specialized diodes.

-To differentiate which end of a diode is the anode, and which is the cathode, they usually have a marking on end denoting the cathode.
+To differentiate which end of a diode is the anode and which is the cathode, they usually have a marking on the end denoting the cathode.
 The following photo shows four different diodes, each with their cathode mark on the right:

 Recall that positive charge carriers (holes) flow preferentially from anode to cathode, so the diodes above are in the same orientation as the circuit symbol below: